 Kentucky Bourbon Experience- Second Loop

 Head back to Bardstown where the Heaven Hill Bourbon Heritage Center and the Heaven Hill Distillery is on your left just before you reach town.
-With a fantastic tasting experience (yes, you are inside a replica of a huge bourbon barrel), a Heaven Hill Distillery Tour and so much Kentucky bourbon history, you will become a bourbon expert.
+With a fantastic tasting experience (yes, you are inside a replica of a huge bourbon barrel), a Heaven Hill Distillery Tour and so much Kentucky bourbon history, you will become a bourbon expert at this attraction.

-The next distillery on this loop is Jim Beam.
+The final distillery on this loop is Jim Beam.
 Start your tour at the Jim Beam American Stillhouse.
 From the family tree pictured on the interior walls you can follow the seven generations of distillers and just may run into Fred Noe, the current Beam family distiller.
-Book a tour and learn the bourbon-making process from start to finish, visit the gift shop and don’t forget the tasting.
+Book a tour and learn the bourbon-making process from raw ingredients at the start to bottled bourbon at the end, visit the gift shop and don’t forget to try samples at the tasting.
 From downtown Bardstown take North 3rd Street/U.S. 150/U.S. 31E. to KY-245, turn left on KY-245 and drive about 14 miles.
 Turn right onto Sleepy Hollow Road.